milanglacier/yarepl.nvim/extensions/README.md

     aider_cmd = 'aider',
     --NOTE: make sure you pass a list of string, not string, aider_args = { '--watch-files' },
-    -- The default wincmd is to open aider in a floating window wincmd = require('yarepl.extensions.aider').wincmd, }
+    -- The default wincmd is to open aider in a floating window at the bottom-right corner wincmd = require('yarepl.extensions.aider').wincmd, }
 ```